Hoplerythrinus gronovii: Taxonomy

-Hoplerythrinus gronovii was first formally described as Erythrinus gronovii in 1847 by the French zoologist Achille Valenciennes with its type locality given as Cayenne, French Guiana.
+Hoplerythrinus gronovii was first formally described as Erythrinus gronovii in 1847 by the French zoologist Achille Valenciennes, with its type locality given as Cayenne, French Guiana.
 It was listed as a valid species of Erythrinus by Osvaldo Takeshi Oyakawa in 2003.
-This taxon is classfied within the genus Hoplerythrinus in the family Erythrinidae which is within the suborder Characoidei of the order Characiformes.
+This taxon is classified within the genus Hoplerythrinus in the family Erythrinidae, which is within the suborder Characoidei of the order Characiformes.

 Etymology

-Hoplerythrinus gronovii is a member of the genus Hoplerythrinus, this name combines the Greek hoplon, meaning "shield" or "armour", a reference to the infraorbital bones being large and covering the cheeks, with the genus name Erythrinus.
-These enlarged infraorbital bones are not unique to this genus and all trahiras have them.
-The specific name honours the Dutch naturalist Laurens Theodorus Gronovius who Valenciennes claimed illustrated this species in volume 2 of his book Museum Ichthyologicum published in 1756.
+Hoplerythrinus gronovii is a member of the genus Hoplerythrinus.
+This name combines the Greek hoplon, meaning "shield" or "armour", a reference to the infraorbital bones being large and covering the cheeks, with the genus name Erythrinus.
+These enlarged infraorbital bones are not unique to this genus, and all trahiras have them.
+The specific name honours the Dutch naturalist Laurens Theodorus Gronovius, who Valenciennes claimed illustrated this species in volume 2 of his book Museum Ichthyologicum, published in 1756.

 Description

-Hoplerythrinus gronovii attains a maximum standard length of 17.8 cm, the fishes in this genus are obligate air breathers, the fishes in the genus Hoplerythrinus have a highly vascularised swim bladder as an adpation to air breathing.
-They gulp air at the surface allowing them to survive in stagnant and anaerobic waters and even move short distances out of water.
+Hoplerythrinus gronovii attains a maximum standard length of 17.8 cm.
+The fishes in this genus are obligate air breathers, and have a highly vascularised swim bladder as an adpation to air breathing.
+They gulp air at the surface, allowing them to survive in stagnant and anaerobic waters, and can even move short distances out of water.

 Distribution and habitat

-Hoplerythrinus gronovii is known only from French Guiana where it is a pelagic fish of freshwaters.
+Hoplerythrinus gronovii is known only from French Guiana, where it is a pelagic fish of freshwaters.